danieljstvincent/Christmas-Land-AR/README.md

 # Christmas Land AR

-This App was created to allow user to expreince the magic of Christmas through the magic of Agmented Reality.
+This App was created to allow the user to experience the magic of Christmas through the magic of Augmented Reality.

-Time spent: **150** hours spent in total
+Time spent: **150** hours spent in total.

 ## Technologies used